 The file is sized as large as it can go with a width of 11.5 inches.
 If this size works for you then you can click on Make It.
 If you need to adjust the sizing, click on customize.

 Place the iron-on shiny side down on the light-grip mat, and make sure you click on Mirror Image before you begin the cut.

 Follow the prompts in Cricut Design Space to cut the image out.

 I cut this out on a Cricut Maker but all Cricut machines cut iron-on vinyl so it will work with any machine.

-I wanted the text to be on the bottom left corner of the blanket where it was readable to others, not the one wearing the blanket.
-I eyeball the placement and where I like it, but if you would like you can use a ruler to perfectly space the vinyl.
+For this blanket, the lettering goes on the bottom left corner of the blanket where it is readable to others, not the one wearing the blanket.

 If the iron-on doesn’t stick you can reapply the backing and apply the heat cycle again.